uyiromo/uyiromo.github.io/keystone-musl.md

 - Download pre-built toolchain
     - **[NOTICE] AS LONG AS WE TESTED, 11.2.1 (latest stable as of Jun.
 30, 2022) DOES NOT WORK AS EXPECTED**
         - Specifically, `-static` option does not generate completely a static-linked binary
+- You can find musl-toolchains at `<riscv64-linux-musl-cross>/bin/`

 ```shell
 curl -S https://more.musl.cc/10.2.1/x86_64-linux-musl/riscv64-linux-musl-cross.tgz
 tar -zxf riscv64-linux-musl-cross.tgz
 ```
-- Now, you can find musl-toolchains at `<riscv64-linux-musl-cross>/bin/`